-Facts about UK Newts and their life cycle:
+Facts about UK Newts in your pond and their life cycle:

-- There are 3 varieties of newts Native to UK - Smooth Newt, Great Crested Newt and Palmate Newt. see images to know what they look like.
+There are 3 varieties of newts Native to UK - Smooth Newt, Great Crested Newt and Palmate Newt.

 1. Smooth Newts: